Find the Best Vegan Washing Up Liquid

 Editor’s rating: 4.7/5

 This is another good, ethical product from a UK based company that sells a broad range of environmentally friendly household products.
+The washing up liquid is effective, smells great and is good value for money.

 I do think Bio-D’s own website could be more intuitive to help you find out more information, particularly about refill stations.
 Apparently they do support them, but I can’t find the info on their website.

 This is a plastic bottle, but like others, largely made from recycled and recyclable material.
+You can also buy 5 litre refill bottles which is great.

 I would recommend this excellent product – I find it does the tedious job of washing up very well.
 Even better when someone else is doing it!